PROJECT: A participatory decision making approach towards climate resilient and inclusive urban development in Latin America

 This research project will take place in the cities of Santa Ana (El Salvador), Santo Tomé (Argentina) and Dos Quebradas (Colombia), which are small to medium sized cities that have experienced rapid development in the last few decades.
 All three cities encounter different urban problems and are at risk from different impacts of climate change requiring various disaster risk reduction, climate change adaptation and resilience building strategies.

-For more information, visit the initiative’s website here.
+For more information (in Spanish), visit the initiative’s website here.

 - 3 workshops